CodyGilfillan/CAPP-30370-FINAL/README.md

 ## CSS Animation on continuous loop

 For my continuous loop, I have a picture (mango.jpg) that spins horizontally indefinately.
 This is designed to draw attention to our new flavor, passion fruit, that is coming soon.

+## CSS Animation that Occurs on User Interaction

+On the tablet size (min 700px) and higher for the menu page, I created a CSS animation that changes the color scheme of the "COMING SOON >>>>> PASSION FRUIT" text when you hover over it.
+I thought this would help to get the customers excited about the new website.

 ## Background Image